hiteshsahu/Android-Network-Info-Boss-Master/README.md

 This project is Wrapper for Android Network Framework.
 This sample demonstrates how we can fetch all network related information from any android device

-<h5> This project's consist of 4 screen demonstarting how to fetch :- </h5>
+<h5> This project's consist of 4 modules demonstarting different network functions :- </h5>

 <h5> 1) Basic Network information like </h5>
  - IPV4